 Charles B. Pierce wrote the line "Go ahead, make my day."
 The line was inspired by a warning that his father would say to Pierce when he was a child.
 According to Pierce, his father warned him "When I come home tonight and the yard has not been mowed, you're gonna make my day."

 In promoting this film, Clint Eastwood said: "I think the public is interested in justice, and that's what Harry stands for.
 He's unique because he stood for the same principles from the beginning, when it wasn't terribly fashionable...People are little edgy about the rights of criminals taking precedent over the rights of victims.
 They are more impatient with courtroom procedures and legal delays".

-The film's famous "Go ahead, make my day" line went on to be immortalized by the American Presidency when then US President Ronald Reagan used it in a key address when he said, "I have my veto pen drawn and ready for any tax increase that Congress might even think of sending up.
+The film's famous "Go ahead, make my day" line went on to be immortalized by the American Presidency when then U.S. President Ronald Reagan used it in a key address when he said, "I have my veto pen drawn and ready for any tax increase that Congress might even think of sending up.
 And I have only one thing to say to the tax increasers.
 Go ahead--make my day."
-This was on 13th March 1985 in a speech threatening to veto legislation raising taxes at the American Business Conference.
+This was on March 13, 1985, in a speech threatening to veto legislation raising taxes at the American Business Conference.

 The reason the film was made at all had to do with a survey.
 Warner Bros. was preparing to release the Sean Connery James Bond film Never Say Never Again (1983) and they took a survey.
 They asked movie goers to name an actor and a famous part that actor played.
 Clint Eastwood as "Dirty Harry" scored so high in the survey results, the studio told Eastwood it would be "open" to distributing another "Dirty Harry" film.
 Eastwood made this film as a result of that meeting.